nathansmith/unsemantic/README.md

 **Notes:**

+Supports right-to-left languages (such as Arabic, Hebrew).
+Just use the `rtl-*` prefixed CSS file(s).
+This reverses all left/right floats and offsets. `.push-*` goes right, instead of left, etc.

 Currently, there is one break point, at 760px.
 All styles are defined using Sass silent mixins.
 This means you can choose not to use the "unsemantic" class names, and can instead `@extend` into your own.

 Documentation will be forthcoming.
 For now, I wanted to get this out there, so people could pick it apart and use it as a learning tool for how Sass handles silent mixins.